Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ### Action System

 :::note
 We built Boss Room's action system specifically for Boss Room's educational purpose.
-You'll need to implement a custom action system to allow for better game design emergence from your game designers.
+You'll need to implement a more user friendly custom action system to allow for better game design emergence from your game designers.
 :::

 Boss Room's Action System is a generalized mechanism for Characters to "do stuff" in a networked way. `ScriptableObject`-derived `Actions` implement the client and server logic of any given thing the characters can do in the game.